anchore/enterprise-docs/content/docs/overview/concepts/policy/policy_checks.md

 | blacklisted_name_version | Triggers if the evaluated image has an NPM package installed that matches the name and optionally a version specified in the parameters. | version | NPM package version to blacklist specifically. | 0.2.9 |
 | feed_data_unavailable | Triggers if the engine does not have access to the NPM data feed.	| | | |

+### Next Steps

+Now that you have a good grasp on the core concepts and architecture, check out the [Requirements](/docs/overview/requirements) section for running Anchore.